appserver-io/appserver/_docs/persistence-container.md

 Other than session beans, `MDBs` are **NOT** invoked by a proxy, but are sent to a `Message Broker` as receiver of the messages.
 The `Message Broker` adds them to a queue until they are collected and proccessed in a separate thread.

-> Using `MDBs` enables you to execute long running processes `asynchronously`, because waiting for an answer after having set a message to the `Message Broker` is no longer neccessary.
+> Using `MDBs` enables you to execute long running processes `asynchronously` because waiting for an answer after having set a message to the `Message Broker` is no longer neccessary.
 Unlike session beans, `MDBs` have to implement the `AppserverIo\Psr\Pms\MessageListenerInterface` interface.
 Like session beans, `MDBs` **MUST** provide a non-argument constructor, optionally no constructor.

 As `MDBs` are mostly used in context of a [Message-Queue](<{{ "/get-started/documentation/message-queue.html" | prepend: site.baseurl }}>), this section does not describe the functionality in deep.